redbadger/awesome-badger/chriswhealy/FractalWASM/03 WAT Basic Implementation/01/README.md

 The next step is to share this block of memory with our WebAssembly module (that we have not written yet...)

-If the host environment needs to share any of its resources with a WebAssembly module, those resources must be made available at the time the WebAssembly module is instantiated.
+If the host environment has created resources that need to be shared with a WebAssembly module, those resources must be made available at the time the WebAssembly module is instantiated.

-Sharing host resources with WebAssembly is done simply by creating a JavaScript object structured as a two layer namespace and whose property names are entirely arbitrary.
+Sharing host resources with WebAssembly is done simply by creating a JavaScript object structured as a two-level namespace and whose property names are entirely arbitrary.
 For instance, below we create an object called `host_fns` for sharing the memory and offset values we have created:

 ```javascript
 const host_fns = {